-- Thanks to this system, personnel never again have to look for an item; all the user has to do is enter a part number or description and the Senitron system instantly displays the location of the item or items
+- Thanks to the RFID inventory management system, personnel never again have to look for an item; all the user has to do is enter a part number or description and the Senitron system instantly displays the location of the item or items

 The Senitron Solution is superior in its capabilities because it increases productivity, eliminates human error, and saves on labor working hours; workers no longer have to input location data.
 It prevents the need to search for lost items or do inventory.

-Contact us today so we can get to work on warehouse inventory and managementsolution for you!
+Contact us today so we can get to work on RFID inventory management solution for you!

 There are many versions of architecting an RFID solution for organizations and the following described methods are one many possible methods.

 Step 1 – RFID Labeling Products / Assets / Boxes / Cases / Pallets Etc.